Connecting with the Natural Life Forces

 At Home on Earth

-Coincidentally, this past weekend traditional Hopi religious society participants shared wisdom from their circle.
-They believe it is critical for the survival of life “that bridges of life forces must be rebuilt and maintained.
+Traditional Hopi religious society participants from Second Mesa spoke to me in 2017 that they believe it is critical for the survival of life “that bridges of life forces must be rebuilt and maintained.
 The Spirit of the Natural Worlds must once again reach the hearts of the peoples of the Earth.”

 The Earth herself “has a very big Munay (active heart-connecting energy) acting on our behalf.
 To be struck by Her Munay is like being struck by lightning.
 She gives us a jumpstart and then it is up to us to “keep that fire lit in our heart alive in our daily life.” (wisdom from Arkan Lushwalah, Peru)